Washing beef: is it necessary or just a common practice?

 Washing beef before cooking is an essential step in ensuring food safety and preventing the spread of harmful bacteria.
 While some may argue that washing beef is unnecessary, it is important to understand the reasons why this practice is recommended.

-See also How do restaurants cook steak
+See also How to cook raspberries

 Removing Surface Contaminants: Washing beef helps to remove any dirt, debris, or other surface contaminants that may be present on the meat.
 These contaminants can come from various sources, including transportation, handling, and packaging.
 By rinsing the beef under cold running water, you can effectively eliminate these unwanted substances.